devemin/Unity-ROS-MiniPupper-Tutorial/README.md

 Two scenes can be selected.

-- MiniPupperCmdVelPose.unity        :    Example for CmdVel Message.
+#### MiniPupperCmdVelPose.unity        :    Example for CmdVel message.

+This example shows two virtual joystick.
+When connected to ROS, you can move Mini Pupper with CmdVel messages.

-- MiniPupperJointTrajectory.unity   :    Example for JointTrajectory Message.  with IK foot positioning.
+#### MiniPupperJointTrajectory.unity   :    Example for JointTrajectory message.  with IK foot positioning.

+This example shows 4 foot position box and a body position box.
+When connected to ROS, you can move Mini Pupper with JointTrajectory messages.
+And the Leg move with IK (forward to foot position box.)

-Setup the ROS network description.
+#### Setup the ROS network description.

 Enter the Mini Pupper's IP address in the "ROS IP Address" fields.